vglazer/csc488/assignment345/README.md

     test/q_h                 - code generation test case (from A1)
     test/display_test        - code generation test case (new) dist/                    - files for managing distribution and submission of the assignment

+## TODO
+### 3d) add a 'forward' declaration
+    - parser    [jp:DONE]
+        - <type> <indent> ( <paramlist> ) : forward
+        - proc   <indent> ( <paramlist> ) : forward
+    - ast       [jp:DONE]
+        - add a new type(s) of declarations
+        jp: rather than add a new type, i just make the scope of the declaration NULL.
+If this seems too messy then it'll be easy to add a new types: Dforward_proc and Dforward_func or something
+    - symbol table
+        - somehow indicate that the declaration is a forward
+        - possibly add a spot for the body address? or somehow store this in flags.
+    - semantic checking
+        - on forward declaration make sure signature matches any previous forward declaration exactly.  might we be able to remove multiple foward declarations for the same routine?
+        - on body definition make sure signature matches and body hasn't already been defined.
+    - codegen
+        - backpatch function address when we get to the body declaration

+### 2c) add run time subscript checking
+    - codegen
+        - on initialization emit a function that takes two parameters (size of array and subscript) and causes a runtime error (PUSH UNDECLARED or something) if the subscript is out of bounds.
+        - when subscripting to call the above function

+### 1b) add an assert statement
+    - parser.y
+        - assert <expression>
+    - ast
+        - add a new statement type
+    - semantic checking
+        - check that the expression is a boolean
+    - codegen
+        - on an assert, emit some code that causes a runtime error if the expression returns false.

+and one other that we didn't mention, but should be dead
+easy:
+### 1c) do constant array subscripting at compile time
+    - codegen
+        - blah.